-This paper has been prepared by the authors listed below as part of the work on the SEEA EEA Revision coordinated by the United Nations Statistics Division and in preparation for the 2019 Forum of Experts in SEEA Experimental Ecosystem Accounting, 26-27 June 2019, Glen Cove, NY.
-The views expressed in this paper do not necessarily represent the views of the United Nations.
+This paper has been prepared by the authors listed below as part of the work on the SEEA EEA Revision coordinated by the United Nations Statistics Division.
+The opinions expressed in this document are those of the authors and do not represent the views or policies of the United Nations or the European Union.